encoredev/encore/docs/other/telemetry.md

 ## Conclusion

-Encore Telemetry is a vital tool for improving the platform, but we respect your choice regarding data sharing.
+Telemetry is a vital tool for improving Encore, but we respect your choice regarding data sharing.
 With easy-to-use commands and environment variables, you can manage your telemetry settings as you see fit.
 If you have any further questions or need assistance, please refer to our support documentation or contact our support team.

 Thank you for helping us make Encore better!